Xero: Acquisitions and partnerships

 In November 2022, Xero announced the establishment of a technology base in India in partnership with technology outsourcing company Infosys.
 The India technology base includes engineering and developer roles.

+In April 2024, Xero announced a strategic partnership with workforce management platform Deputy.
+As part of the agreement, Xero invested US$25 million to take a minority stake in Deputy and announced plans to embed Deputy’s shift work management capabilities into Xero’s payroll platform for Australian customers.

 In September 2024, Xero announced the acquisition of cloud-based reporting, insights and analytics platform Syft Analytics for up to US$70 million.

 In June 2025, Xero agreed to acquire US company Melio for in cash and stock, and up to $500 million in additional payments over three years.
-Melio co-founder and CEO Matan Bar will lead the US operations of the combined business.
-Xero wants to grow in the U.S. which the company says is about 7% of its sales.
+Melio co-founder and CEO Matan Bar was announced as leading the US operations of the combined business.
+The acquisition was completed on 15 October 2025.